Laptop buying guide helps you to decide what you want from your new machine. Are you goint o use it for simple web browsing or more.

 The overwhelming majority of modern laptops come with one of two types of displays: annoyingly glossy or VERY annoyingly glossy.

 The root cause of the problem dates back to the early days of laptops in the 1990s and early 2000s.
-The first laptops with color displays usually came with matte screens that made it easy to see what was on the screen under bright indoor lights or even direct sunlight, but color saturation on these old matte displays was pretty weak and the contrast was downright horrible; everything looked “washed out” compared to an old CRT or quality desktop LCD monitor.
+The first laptops with color displays usually came with matte screens that made it easy to see what was on the screen under bright indoor lights or even direct sunlight.
+However, color saturation on these old matte displays was pretty weak, and the contrast was downright horrible; everything looked “washed out” compared to an old CRT or quality desktop LCD monitor.

-Laptop manufacturers realized that they could improve color saturation and contrast on cheap LCD panels if they used a glossy screen surface instead of a matte screen.
-This indeed made the screens look nicer … at the cost of usability.
+Laptop manufacturers realized that they could improve color saturation and contrast on cheap LCD panels by using a glossy screen surface instead of a matte screen.
+This indeed made the screens look nicer…at the cost of usability.
 Glossy screens reflect light.
 Room lights located behind you or above you in rooms with low ceilings cause annoying bright spots on the screen that block your view.
-Take a laptop with a glossy screen outside during a day when the sun isn’t hiding behind clouds and you’ll find it very difficult to see anything on the screen.
-If you turn off a laptop with a glossy screen you can even use the screen as a mirror.
+Taking a laptop with a glossy screen outside during a sunny day makes it very difficult to see anything on the screen.
+You can even use the screen as a mirror when you turn off a laptop with a glossy screen.